CodaBool/pixel-planet-three/readme.md

 lakes: 0 - 1
 ```

-You must specify at the minimum hexes or the planet will not be created
+If defining a color, you must all hexes or the planet will not be created

 ### Examples
 - [barren](https://codabool.github.io/pixel-planet-three/?type=barren&pixels=800)